cbisiere/tiny-prolog2/README.md

 ## Overview
-Being a simple implementation exercice, the interpreter offers only a few built-in functions and no advanced features.
+Being a simple implementation exercice, the interpreter offers only a few built-in functions and no advanced features (e.g., freeze).

-Nonetheless, the interpreter is fully garbage collected, and has almost no hard-coded limits.
+Nonetheless, the interpreter is fully garbage collected and has almost no hard-coded limits, thanks to its garbage collector and dynamic string manager.

 The source code contains detailed comments about the implementation (parsing and execution).